 Knowing where your key financial documents are located is a smart idea any time.
 But in an emergency situation – where you may have only 10 or 15 minutes notice before you have to evacuate or take cover due to a natural disaster – it’s even more critical to be able to easily put your hands on important paperwork.

 Obviously, if a hurricane, tornado or fire were approaching, it would be foolish to go running through the house trying to round up documents.
 But that doesn’t mean you can’t have speedy access to all your crucial paperwork in an emergency.
-One way to do so is to use a well-organized, personal storage units in boise.
+One way to do so is to use a well-organized, personal storage solution.

 For instance, LifeInCase is a durable, portable file system that helps consumers easily sort and organize important documents, financial data or other pertinent papers — all in one simple, grab-and-go unit.